50 Meaningful Sympathy Messages for Coworkers

 44. She left a hole I can never fill – but I will try my best to honor her memory!

-45. Sincere sympathy on the loss we all feel.
+45. Sincere sympathy for the loss we all feel.

 47. I am so sorry for the loss you’ve experienced, and hope you reach out if needed.
 I’m ready and willing to provide support however I can.